 Similarly, a relatively new technique for treating severe tinnitus is also available i.e. acoustic neural stimulation.
 The music played in the headphones for this treatment contains a broadband acoustic signal.
 This signal stimulates change in the brain’s neural circuits.

 Therefore, this app will densitized to their tinnitus.

 Remolding the Brain

-Neural Plasticity is described as the ability of brain activity to be remolded.
-Daniel Polley, who works as a neuroscientist at the Massachusetts Eye and Ear Infirmary is specialized in Neural Plasticity.
-According to him, the abnormal brain waves found can be fixed.
-This can be done by using sound to retrain the affected brain.
+Neural Plasticity is the ability of brain activity to be remolded.
+Daniel Polley works as a neuroscientist at the Massachusetts Eye and Ear Infirmary.
+He specializes in Neural Plasticity.
+According to him, the abnormal brain waves found is fixable.
+The sound retrain the affected brain.

 He is currently testing on two approaches to doing just that.
 The first approach is a game.
 In this game, the participants will use an audio feedback to identify hidden objects on a given screen.
 The tones used in this game are close to the tinnitus symptoms frequency of the participant.
 These tones are “the villains” in the game and don’t let the participant win the game.
-The hope is that while the game is still on, participants’ brains will get trained to identify as well as discriminate between the pitch of their tinnitus symptoms and other pitches close to it.
+The motive is to train the participate brain.
+While the game is still on, they will identify as well as discriminate between the pitch of their tinnitus symptoms and other pitches close to it.

 The second approach will be music therapy.
-In this therapy, the music used is chosen by the participants themselves.
+In this therapy, the participants themselves choose the music.
 But that music has the tone of their tinnitus symptoms filtered out.
 The goal of this approach is to get the participants to recognize and use the tones close to the frequency of their tinnitus symptoms.
 To “fill in the gaps”, learn to hear and use these tones.
 This will eventually overtake the tinnitus tone.